infinitekill/TITAN-Roblox-Hardware-Abstraction-Byfron/README.md

 ### HOW IT WORKS

-The Spoofer modifies components to disrupt Roblox's components, for more detail the source code is available and the PDB for the executable is also available within the Discord.
+The hardware abstraction tool modifies components to disrupt Roblox's components, for more detail the source code is available and the PDB for the executable is also available within the Discord.

 <br>